Name

 A name is a term used for identification by an external observer.
-They can identify a class or category of things, or a single thing, either uniquely, or within a given context.
+A name can identify a class or category of things, or a single thing, either uniquely, or within a given context.
 The entity identified by a name is called its referent.
 A personal name identifies, not necessarily uniquely, a specific individual human.
 The name of a specific entity is sometimes called a proper name (although that term has a philosophical meaning as well) and is, when consisting of only one word, a proper noun.
 Other nouns are sometimes called "common names" or (obsolete) "general names".
 A name can be given to a person, place, or thing; for example, parents can give their child a name or a scientist can give an element a name.

 Etymology

 The word name comes from Old English nama; cognate with Old High German (OHG) namo, Sanskrit नामन् (nāman), Latin nomen, Greek ὄνομα (onoma), and Persian نام (nâm), from the Proto-Indo-European (PIE) *h₁nómn̥.
 Outside Indo-European, it can be connected to Proto-Uralic *nime.